Step 1: Open Coddo

 Tips for success

-- Write clear instructions - The more specific your task instructions, the better Claude Code’s output
+- Write clear instructions - The more specific your task instructions, the better the agent’s output

 - Use worktree mode for independent tasks that can run in parallel